 What are the credits available to seniors living in Québec?

-The tax credit for home-support services for seniors is offered to residents of Québec who are 70 and older.
+The home-support service for seniors is offered to residents of Québec who are 70 and older.
 It helps seniors remain in their homes longer while they benefit from eligible home-support services.
-You can claim it on Schedule J of the TP1 tax form.
+You can claim it on Schedule J of the TP-1 tax form.